Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 4. The user selects the tutorial.
 This is much like the normal levels except there’s text or pop up windows to explain different features and the key controls used to navigate the game.
 (See the wireframe).
 This Tutorial class will be separate from the levels to ensure as much customization as possible, and the tutorial text will be stored in a properties file.

 5. The user views the high score.
-This can be navigated to from the home screen that will display the data.
-Or it can be viewed from the WinScreen.
-This high score screen can be its own class.
-It will display scores from all users.
-These scores are their own class.
-The scores are exported to JSON data after a player completes all default levels.
+This can be navigated to from the home screen that will display the data, and it is also displayed on the EndScreen.
+The scores can be its own class.
+It will display scores from all users but only for the specific game being played.
+The scores are exported to JSON data after a player dies, if they happen to be in the top five.

-### Sophia's use cases
+## Sophia's use cases

 1. Settings Button.
 The user will be playing the game.
 The user will click the “settings” button and will be presented with the option to “return home”, “switch game”, or “return to game”.